outcoldman/outcoldman.com/content/en/2023/2023-06-07-playing-diablo-4-on-macos/index.md

 ![Diablo IV.app](in-game.jpg)

-## How to upgrade to Game Porting Toolkit 1.0.2
+## How to upgrade Game Porting Toolkit

 > At this point, we assume that you have already installed Game Porting Toolkit 1 using this guide.

-Make sure to download the latest Xcode 15 Beta 3, Command Line Tools for Xcode 15 Beta 3, and macOS 14 Beta 3.
+Make sure to download the latest Xcode 15 Beta, Command Line Tools for Xcode 15 Beta, and macOS 14 Beta.

-After that download `Game_porting_toolkit_beta_1.02.dmg` from [https://developer.apple.com/download/all](https://developer.apple.com/download/all/?q=game%20porting%20toolkit)
-and run downloaded `Game_porting_toolkit_beta.dmg`.
+After that download the latest `Game_porting_toolkit_beta_X.XX.dmg` from [https://developer.apple.com/download/all](https://developer.apple.com/download/all/?q=game%20porting%20toolkit) and run downloaded `Game_porting_toolkit_beta.dmg`.
 It will mount a volume in `"/Volumes/Game Porting Toolkit-1.0"`.

 Open terminal.